jimratliff/GenoMac-user/README.md

 One way or another, the Hypervisor has you covered, whether (a) programmatically installing license files or (b) interactively walking you through the required process to authorize your use of the app.

-### GenoMac-user distinguishes settings between (a) purely bootstrap vis-à-vis idempotent and (b) normally performed only once (PERM) vis-à-vis performed every complete run of Hypervisor (SESH)
+### Settings are distinguished on two dimensions: between (a) purely bootstrap vis-à-vis idempotent and (b) normally performed only once (PERM) vis-à-vis performed every complete run of Hypervisor (SESH)

 GenoMac-user’s Hypervisor is intended to run completely a first time to initialize the configuration of a user’s account directory.
 It can then be rerun completely at later times *only as needed*.